 The 4 most important components of this protocol are:

 4. Measured power

 This is the unique identifier that separates your device from the hundreds or thousands of iBeacon devices out there.
 Your app will have to white-list your UUIDs in order to prevent reading from the wrong device.
 By whitelisting, I mean your app should only read from devices with your authorized UUID.
-There are multiple avenues to generate UUID but one of the most common source can be found here
+There are multiple avenues to generate UUID but one of the most common sources can be found here

 To define the location of the device, you declare the major and minor values.
 An example usage would be in a multi-storied departmental store, you will use major to define the level and minor to define the particular section within the level.
-Since it is a 2 bytes parameter for each value, you can defined up to 65536 unique major locations and 65536 unique minor locations.
+Since it is a 2 bytes parameter for each value, you can define up to 65536 unique major locations and 65536 unique minor locations.
 If you do the sum, that’s a lot of unique locations.

 Another aspect of the iBeacon is that it can tell how far the user is away from the iBeacon device.
 However, to achieve that, you need to calibrate the device.
 The way to calibrate is fairly straightforward.
-You need a mobile app that could measure RSSI, and you use that to measure the RSSI at 1m distance from your device.
+You need a mobile app that can measure RSSI, and you use that to measure the RSSI at a 1m distance from your device.
 I would also recommend you to do the calibration in multiple directions and compute the average as the measured power.
 Bear in mind that the measurement is in dBm.